Cost to Travel in Morocco, Our 2022 Budget breakdown

 Here is a list of accommodations we recommend based on your budget.

-If like us you mixed it a little bit but stay on the lower end, this first chapter of our cost to travel in Morocco ended up with a total cost for accommodation in Morocco of 822€ for two.
-Which represents around 48€ per night for two.
+If, like us, you mixed it up a bit but mostly stayed on the lower end, this part of our cost to travel in Morocco came to 822€ for two people — about 48€ per night for both of us.

 End of the glamping in Merzouga